-Are you looking for work at home data entry jobs?
+Are you looking for data entry jobs from home?
 Then you are in the right place.
 It’s the first thing most people look for when beginning their home job search, and it’s the first thing I looked for, too.
 We want to do data entry because it’s non-phone and sounds so easy!

 Below are links to legit, researched online data entry jobs from home that won’t charge you any fees, plus good job search sites and basic info on the work and what it involves.

 By the way – If you like this kind of info, please consider becoming a newsletter subscriber!
 I send out new work at home job leads and work at home updates weekly, plus you get my free e-booklet on the top 10 work at home jobs.

 #1 – Cass Information Systems – Data verification and data entry.
 This position is very location-based.
 If the position is available, you’ll see it listed as “Data Verification Clerk.”
 You have to train onsite for a few weeks before you can do the job from home.